-To access the page, click Static MAC Address under L2 Features.
+To access the page, click Static MAC Address under the L2 Feature tab.

 Index: Displays the index for the Static MAC Address table.
 Port: Select the port where the MAC address entered in the previous field will be automatically forwarded.
 VID: Enter the VLAN ID on which the IGMP snooping querier is administratively enabled and for which the VLAN exists in the VLAN database.
 MAC Address: Enter a unicast MAC address for which the switch has forwarding or filtering information.
-Click the Apply y button y to accept the changes or the